-AT outfits a fair number of On Board Air Systems to vehicles, we also sell portable compressors to take care of tire and air bag inflation, so it was wonderful to spend a day with George Carousos from Extreme Outback and tap into his encyclopedic knowledge on air systems.
-George has a unique perspective on the subject as he works with the Overland community, the military, and heavy equipment companies.
+AT Overland Equipment outfits a fair number of on-board air systems to vehicles, we also sell portable compressors to take care of tire and air bag inflation, so it was wonderful to spend a day with George Carousos from Extreme Outback and tap into his encyclopedic knowledge of air systems.
+George has a unique perspective on the subject as he works with the overland community, the military, and heavy equipment companies.
 We spent the day having an in depth discussion on everything from, why it’s a good idea to air down, to what duty cycle really is.
 We cover the conversation in this eleven part video series.

 This video looks at how decreasing the pressure in your tires protects them from internal damage by dissipating pressure and absorbing rock impact.

-2) What’s the best compressor for my needs?
-Part 1
+What’s the best compressor for my needs? (part 1)

 Does having big tires mean you need a big compressor?
 We look at tire size, tire type, and PSI range to give you an idea of which compressor will work for you.

-3) What’s the best compressor for my needs, part 2
+What’s the best compressor for my needs? (part 2)

 We go more into depth with the volume of air needed to fill tires, load range and PSI.

-4) Duty Cycle, how long can a compressor run?
+Duty Cycle: how long can a compressor run?

 The mystery of Duty Cycle, it’s a term often thrown around but what does it actually mean?
 How is duty cycle effected by ambient temperature, and PSI?
 How hot does it get under the hood?